-Our discussion and analysis of Lake Lizzie Community Development District, Osceola County, Florida ("District") provides a narrative overview of the District's financial activities for the period from its inception October 25, 2022 to September 30, 2023.
+Our discussion and analysis of Lake Lizzie Community Development District, Osceola County, Florida ("District") provides a narrative overview of the District's financial activities for the fiscal year ended September 30, 2024.
 Please read it in conjunction with the District's Independent Auditor's Report, basic financial statements, accompanying notes and supplementary information to the basic financial statements.